Raphoe

+The town is 12 km south-east of Letterkenny, and 23 km south-west of Derry.

 The Burn Dale (also known in English as the Burn Deele) is a burn (a small river) that flows a short distance to the south of Raphoe.
 The Burn Dale eventually flows, via the village of Ballindrait, into the River Foyle just north of Lifford.

 Name

 Raphoe, historically Raffoe, comes from the Irish Ráth Bhoth, which is made up of the words ráth (fort) and both (hut).
 This likely refers to clay and wattle huts surrounded with a strong fortified mound.
 It is believed these huts were built by monks in the early Christian period.

 History

 The rich agricultural land around Raphoe has been inhabited and cultivated for thousands of years, and evidence of this can be seen through monuments such as the Beltany stone circle, just outside the town.
 The stone circle is one of the largest in Ireland with a diameter of 44 m and is made up of more than sixty stones in all.
 The site is believed to date to around 2000 BC, and it was originally an enclosed cairn.
 Its name is believed to be linked to the Celtic festival of fertility Beltane.
 Around 550 AD Columba (also known as Colmcille), one of the three patron saints of Ireland, founded a monastic settlement in the area.
 This site was further developed by his kinsman Eunan, (Irish form of the name Adamnan), who gives his name to the town's cathedral and is the patron saint of the Diocese of Raphoe.